Symplectic $(-2)$ spheres and the symplectomorphism group of small rational 4-manifolds, I: Introduction

 \section{Introduction}

-Let $(X,\omega)$ be a closed simply connected symplectic manifold. the symplectomorphism group with the standard $C^{\infty}$-topology, denoted as $Symp(X,\omega)$, is an infinite dimensional Fr\'echet Lie group.
-Understanding the homotopy type of $Symp(X,\omega)$ is a classical problem in symplectic topology initiated by \cite{Gro85}.
-Specifically, when $dim(X)=4$, a careful study of $\mJ_{\omega}$ has been applied to this problem, see \cite{Abr98, AM00, Anj02,LP04} and \cite{AP13}, etc. Here $\mJ_{\omega}$ is the space of ${\omega-}$tame almost complex structures, which is a contractible Fr\'echet manifold, when endowed with the $C^{\infty}$-topology.
+Let $(X,\omega)$ be a closed simply connected symplectic manifold.
+The symplectomorphism group with the standard $C^{\infty}$-topology, denoted by $Symp(X,\omega)$, is an infinite dimensional Fr\'echet Lie group.
+Let $\mJ_{\omega}$ be the contractible Fr\'echet manifold of $\omega$-tamed almost complex structures.
+Finding a suitable decomposition of $\mJ_\w$ invariant under the natural action of $Symp(X, \omega)$ or its Torelli subgroup has proved useful in probing the topology of $Symp(X, \omega)$ when $(X, \omega)$ is a symplectic rational surface (\cite{Gro85,Abr98,AM00,LP04, AP13}, etc).
+However, the analysis is usually hard even if $X$ is relatively simple (\cite{Anj02, AP13}).